forestbiotech-lab/miRPursuit/docs/source/install.rst

 UEA sRNA workbench
 ..................
 `UEA sRNA workbench <http://srna-workbench.cmp.uea.ac.uk/>`_ is run by miRPursuit from the WBENCH_DIR variable in `software_dirs.cfg <config.html#software-dirs>`_.
 If the variable isn't set the installation script will download the workbench and set up the variable.
+Since usage of UEA sRNA workbench requires acceptance of it's terms of use.
+On your first run you will be prompted to read and accept their term of use.
+Alternatively you can run their GUI and accept their terms of use in a graphical environment.

 Setting variables in workdirs.cfg
 ---------------------------------